paulbrowne-irl/snapshot-web-as-md/readme.md

 When uploaded into an AI tool such as [Notebook LM from Google](https://notebooklm.google/), it allows you to run queries on this dataset, "talk" to the data, generate mindmaps and podcasts etc.

 Why is this needed?
-If the URLs were added directly to Notebook LM, Google would not index the website contents.
+If the URLs are added directly to Notebook LM, Google does not index the website contents.

 ![screenshot of notebook lm with using snapshot of data from selected websites](images/notebook-lm.png)